nyscapes/downtown-archaeologies/_nodes/The-New-Rican-Village.md

 new culture of Puerto Ricans in New York City.

 The NRV was open from 1976 to 1979, but continued to open in other locations.
-The reason for the New Rican Village being so shortly lived was because Figueroa made some clumsy and bad business choices and soon ran out of funds to stay at the Lower East Side location.
+Figueroa bad business decision resulted in the lack of funds for The New Rican Village.
 After a successful run of about four years, Figueroa gave up the space, but refused to sell any interest of his ventures to any outside investors.
 He then continued the ultimate goal of the New Rican Village, "A Puerto Rican Renaissance" in other venues.